Robotiators-888/Attendance/README.md

 # Attendance
 Hour logging program

-with Google sheets intergration and local backups to prevent data loss
+with Google sheets intergration and local storage to prevent data loss

+﹀﹀ see bottom for common problems/issues ﹀﹀

 ## Running the Program